campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

 Instead, I think the answer is simple: anime studios *tell* instead of *show* because **it's easier and cheaper to tell, rather than show**.
 Why bother animating an episode *showing* why a main character has difficulty trusting others?
 Instead, you can just dedicate 90 seconds to a flashback scene of still-frames, and have the character *tell* the audience why they have trust issues while sad music plays in the background.
 How emotional!
 Now, the character's trust issues make sense!

 This is compounded by the fact that anime studios want their show to reach the largest demographic possible: if their characters motivations are too hard to understand, then their show may not be popular with younger adults or teenagers.
-Therefore, to avoid artificially limiting their audience, they dumb down their shows' characters and their narratives as much as possible.
+Therefore, to avoid artificially limiting their audience, these anime studios dumb down their characters and narratives as much as possible.

 Showing is obviously harder to do, as it requires more time and more skill.
 It needs to be made clear to the viewers what's trying to be said without being obnoxiously overt about it.
 And more importantly, the consequences getting it wrong are dire: if viewers happen to miss what you're trying to show, they might react to major character plot points with statements like, "that seemed out-of-character for her", or "wow, I wouldn't have expected him to do that".